This smoked lamb shoulder recipe is a great way to mix up your typical barbecue.

 Because I was serving the lamb on small pita breads I diced my lamb quite small and mixed it up to make sure everyone got some pieces with the crisp skin and moist fatty bits.

-The lamb went amazing on pita bread with hummus and a pumpkin and pearl barley salad, but I reckon it would go just as well on a tortilla, white bread or just with a green salad and potatoes.
+The lamb went amazing on pita bread with hummus and a pumpkin and pearl barley salad.
+You can also check out our recipe for pulled lamb wraps.
+I also reckon it would go just as well on a tortilla, white bread or just with a green salad and potatoes.

 - 1 4-8Lb Lamb shoulder